futursolo/sketchbook/docs/integration.rst

     loop = uvloop.Loop()
     # This is not the recommended way to use uvloop,
-    # please for their documentation to set the event loop policy.
+    # please refer to their documentation to set the event loop policy.

     skt_ctx = SketchContent(loop=loop)